dmz44/Robotics_Assignment_1/README.md

 ```
 *You may need to run this command again if you restart your computer.*

-Once the container is running, you can enter it and run the simulation examples by following the instructions meant for the provided laptop.
+Once the container is built and running, you can enter it and run the simulation examples by following the instructions meant for the provided laptop.